-GVN is supporting the regional research activity by establishing the regional meetings and promoting networking activities among the regional scientists.
-GVN initiated the GVN Latin America-Caribbean Regional Meeting in March and June, 2021 and the GVN Africa Regional meeting in July 2021.
-The major aims of the meetings were to obtain updates on center's research and education programs and other activities, to learn more about the regional capacity among our centers and to look for potential collaborative opportunities.
+Drs.
+Bosch, Gallo, and Brechot participating in the press conference during the 2019 GVN meeting in Barcelona, regional scientists.
+GVN initiated the GVN Latin America-Caribbean Regional Meeting in March and June 2021 and the GVN Africa Regional meeting in July 2021.
+The major aims of the meetings are to obtain updates on research and education programs and other activities, to learn more about the regional capacity among our Centers and Affiliates, and to look for potential collaborative opportunities.